xdavidchen/hugoblog/content/post/value-proposition-canvas/index.md

 ## Product Profile

+Product profile is business-centered.
+It shows how company's products / services respond to the customer profiles on 3 angles, which should correspond to customer's job, pains, and gains.

 ### Product & Service

 **Basic** services and functions the company provides.
 This should help the customers complete their "*jobs*".